Being a massive fan of the original I was very interested in reviewing the new Kaees Solomon 2 RTA.

 OK onto the design and first up what’s that gold band all about???

 Obviously it’s for adjusting the airflow – but a gold band on black you can kind of get away with – kind of – but it’s the same colour on the stainless steel version – a bit of an eyesore IMHO.

 The most obvious change in design is making this a single coil RTA – the previous being specifically a dual with the option of a single and of course switching from bottom to top airflow.

-The design of the deck is actually very good indeed and it is one of the easiest to build and wick on I’ve ever used – perfect for beginners to RTA’s and building especially with those open post holes.
+The design of the deck is actually very good indeed and it is one of the easiest to build and wick on I’ve ever used – one of the best RTA’s for beginners to building especially with those open post holes.